JamieMellway/MacInstallFiles/README.md

 MacInstallFiles
 ===============

 I'm keeping track of the files I install on my Late 2013 Mac Pro so that I will have it handy when I set up other Mac machines.
+Hopefully it will be useful for other people as well.

 Settings
 ========